elliscode/ellisrecipes/s3/markdown/Pumpkin Bisque.md

 - 2 tablespoons chives chopped, for garnish, optional

 ## Instructions
-- In a dutch oven, sauté the onion in butter until tender and translucent.
+- In a dutch oven, saute the onion in butter until tender and translucent.
 Add the garlic and cook another minute.
 - Stir in the broth, pumpkin, salt, nutmeg, and pepper.
 Bring to a boil and reduce heat to simmer uncovered for about 10 minutes.
 Cool slightly.
 - In a blender, process soup in batches until smooth.
 Return all soup to the pan.
 Stir in heavy cream and heat through.
 - Add shredded cheese and stir until melted.